mcgrew/dwrandomizer/README.md

 ### Lowering MP requirements

-MP requirements for spells are adjusted to be the same as those in the remakes.
+MP requirements for spells are adjusted to be the same as those in the remake.

 ### Randomized Weapon Shops

 Weapon shop inventory will now be random.
 Every shop will have 5-6 random items.

-### Shuffled "Searched for" items
+### Shuffled "searched for" items

 The Fairy Flute, Erdrick's Armor, and Erdrick's Token will now be shuffled, so for example the token could be in Kol instead of the flute, and the armor on the